 The island of Mallorca is located off the coast of Spain in the Mediterranean Sea.
 Mallorca, one of the Balearic Islands, has a Mediterranean climate with hot dry summers and winter rainfall.
 Mallorca is Spain’s largest island.
-It Spain’s second most populous island after Tenerife.
+It Spain’s second most populous island after Tenerife, offering tourists a buzzing nightlife not available on low-key islands like Minorca.
 Mallorca, or Majorca, has a mountainous region toward the northwestern and eastern part of the island, which often experience snow during winter.
 The main city on Mallorca is Palma, which is situated along the flat plains of Es Pla.

 The climate of Mallorca is typical of most areas in the Mediterranean and perfect for holiday-makers.
 Mallorca is located 40° north of the equator.
 Mediterranean climates are subtropical with hot, dry summers and mild, wet winters.
 Temperatures in Mallorca tend to remain in the mild or warm zone throughout the year.
 The plains and costal areas are perfect for sunbathers and those looking for a holiday in the sun.
 The mountainous areas on the northwestern and eastern parts of Mallorca do sometimes experience snowfall in winter, but only at high altitudes.

 The Mediterranean climate of Mallorca consists of mild to warm summers with average high temperatures of approximately 30 degrees Celsius (86 degrees Fahrenheit).
 Winter temperatures can drop to lows of 10 degrees Celsius (50 degrees Fahrenheit) but they seldom dip below this level.
 The most common feature in winter is the rain.
 Spring and autumn temperatures are mild and generally ideal for tourist activities and sightseeing.